Mansfield, Connecticut: On the National Register of Historic Places

-In the media

-For the most part, Mansfield is a safe place.
-In 2005, Slate named Storrs "America's Best Place to Avoid Death Due to Natural Disaster."

 Geography

 According to the United States Census Bureau, the town has a total area of 45.5 square miles (117.8 km^{2}), of which, 44.5 square miles (115.2 km^{2}) of it is land and 1.0 square miles (2.7 km^{2}) of it (2.26%) is water.
 Mansfield Hollow Lake rests on the border between Mansfield and Willimantic.

+Mansfield is listed as a member town of the Last Green Valley National Heritage Corridor and is sometimes considered a part of Connecticut's Quiet Corner, a colloquial designation for the more rural, northeastern part of the state.